cyber-agentberry/FUTURE_INTERN/FUTURE_CS_01/web_application_security.md

 ## Methodology:
 In the User ID input field, this payload was used:
 ‘OR’ 1=1 –

-Figure 4: SQL Interface showing all Users records from the database
 ## Impact:
 •	Unauthorized access to all usernames and data.
 •	Potential for database dumping, credential theft, and privilege escalation.